ricomariani/CG-SQL-author/docs/developer_guide/03_c_code_generation.md

 * `cql_multibind` : just one integer bound this time
 * `sqlite3_step` : as before, we're stepping once, this time we want the data
 * `if (_rc_ != SQLITE_ROW)` new error check and goto cleanup if no row
-  * this is the same as the `IF NOTHING THROW` variant of construct, that's the default
+  * this is the same as the `IF NOTHING THEN THROW` variant of construct, that's the default
 * `cql_column_string_ref` : reads one string from `_temp_stmt`
 * `cql_finalize_stmt` : as before
 * `cql_set_string_ref(&*t_, _tmp_text_0)` : copy the temporary string to the out arg